-The heart-and-soul of stock car racing resides right here in the greater Charlotte area.
+The heart and soul of stock car racing resides right here in the greater Charlotte area.
 Even though NASCAR got its start on the beaches of Daytona, the biggest names, best teams and many of the original tracks are in and around the Queen City.
 Ready to drop the green flag on your next NASCAR adventure?
-Grab your crew, fire up your engines and check out our go-to guide for all things racing in the heart of NASCAR country.
+Grab your crew, fire up your engines and check out this go-to guide for all things racing in the heart of NASCAR country.

 A day at the track is a day well spent.
 Here are the best places to watch racing in the greater Charlotte area.

 Originally promoted by the legendary Humpy Wheeler, former president and general manager of Charlotte Motor Speedway, Carolina Speedway, near the North Carolina-South Carolina border, has been a hotspot for racing since 1962.
 Just under half-a-mile long, this clay track attracts drivers and race fans from across the Carolinas.
 You’ll find weekly races here every Friday night from March until October.